-SEND CoP: 6.79, bullet 8 How adaptations are made to the curriculum and the learning environment of children and young people with SEN parents meet with the SENC alth and Care plans have an ar O and class teacher to review year.
+SEND CoP: 6.79, bullet 8 How adaptations are made to the curriculum and the learning environment of children and young people with SEN parents meet with the SENC alth and Care plans have an an O and class teacher to review year.
 The school and/or parent led.
 Support Plan children and young people's progress towards outcomes.
 This should include the opportunities available to work with parents and young people as part of this assessment and review 9.
-How are children invo lved in reviewing their prog ress and planning unity Primary School are en ning and reviewing their prog SEND CoP: 6.79, bullet 4 and 6.79, bullet 5 Who's involved?
+How are children involution support? lved in reviewing their prog ress and planning unity Primary School are ending and reviewing their prog O SEND CoP: 6.79, bullet 4 and 6.79, bullet 5 Who's involved?
 How often?
 Arrangements Self- assessment Pupil, class teacher Daily for consulting School Counsellor self- referral Pupil, class teacher Weekly drop-in session young people with SEN and Worry box Pupil ,Class teacher, support staff Daily involving them in their Reflection sheets Pupil, Class teachers, Support staff When needed education School Council Class, class teacher Termly Circle times Pupil, ,Class teacher, support staff Weekly Pupil Voice Pupil, SENCO, class teacher, teaching assistant As needed for ANPs and external referrals.
-Used regularly to inform school staff of pupil's views SEN Support Plan Reviews, PEP's Pupil, parents, class teacher supported by SENCO as needed At least three times a year Annual reviews (EHC plans only) Pupil, parents, SENCO, class teacher, support services, local authority.
-Once a year prepare and support child hool or to secondary scho Our Nursery and Foundation Stage teachers routinely make contact with the parents/ local playgroups/nurseries before children enter school, and is made aware of any children who may have additional needs.
-Any pre-school support services that have been involved with specific children liaise with the school, in the months preceding school entry.
-SEND CoP: 6.79, bullet 6 Arrangements for supporting children and young people
+Used regularly to inform school staff of pupil's views SEN Support Plan Reviews, PEP's Pupil, parents, class teacher supported by SENCO as needed At least three times a year Annual reviews (EHC plans Pupil, parents, SENCO, class teacher, support services, Once a year only) local authority.
+10. How does the school

-SEND CoP: 6.79, bullet 3 Arrangements for consulting parents of children with SEN and involving them in their child's education
+SEND CoP: 6.79, bullet 3Arrangements for consulting parents of children with SEN and involving them in their child's education